Soccer Drills

 Long-Pass Switch

 Pairs 30-40 yards apart with cones.
-One player drives a long ball with the laces; partner controls and returns.
-Switches sides of the body so both feet practice.
-Builds technique on the longer ball, the hardest pass in youth soccer to teach.
-Add a target zone (a 3-yard-wide gate near the receiver) to track accuracy.
+One player drives a long ball with the laces; the partner controls and returns, switching sides of the body so both feet practice.
+The hardest pass in youth soccer to teach.

 Y-Pass Combination